CoinTrailApp/CoinTrailApp/_posts/2022-08-24-custom-csv-transactions.md

 title: Custom CSV Transactions
 permalink: /howto/custom-csv-transactions.html
 ---

-## Custom CSV Transactions
+## Introducing Custom CSV Transactions

-To fill in the gap of not yet supported exchanges or wallets, CoinTrail `2022.09.01` supports a flexible CSV transactions format.
+CoinTrail does not yet integrate directly with the entire universe of crypto exchanges.
+To fill in the gap of unsupported exchanges and wallets, CoinTrail `2022.09.01` supports flexible CSV transactions format.
 You can handcraft CSV files from trading activities and import to the app, for example of transactions in the [whitepaper]({{ '/whitepaper.html' | relative_url }}):

 ![Sample.csv]({{ '/assets/images/whitepaper-sample.png' | relative_url }})